Measurement of prompt charged-particle production in pp collisions at a centre-of-mass energy of 13 TeV

 In summary, the number of signal particles in Eq.~\eqref{eqn:differential_cross_section} can be expressed as

 where $R_\eps$ is a correction to the total efficiency in simulation.

 Due to the slow variation of the differential cross-section in $\eta$, only six intervals in $\eta$ are used with ${\Delta \eta = 0.5}$.
 The width of the last interval, ${\eta \in [4.5, 4.8)}$, is reduced to match the acceptance of the tracking system.
-Since the differential cross-section has a power-law shape in \pt, 50 logarithmic intervals are used in the range ${\pt \in [0.01, 10.00)\gevc}$ with ${\Delta \!\log_{10}(\pt / (\!\gevc)) = 0.06}$.
-The limit of the kinematic acceptance, \ie the minimum momentum of approximately $2\gevc$ for a particle to reach the tracking stations downstream of the magnet, introduces a lower limit on \pt depending on $\eta$.
-In this analysis, a tighter requirement ${\ptot > 5\gevc}$ is used, since a correction of the efficiency, which is described in Sect.~\ref{sec:efficiencies}, is based on the two control measurements presented in Refs.~\cite{LHCb-DP-2013-002,LHCb-PAPER-2011-037}, which both applied this requirement.
+Since the \pt spectrum has a power-law shape, 50 logarithmic intervals are used in the range ${\pt \in [10, 10\,000)\mevc}$ with ${\Delta \!\log_{10}(\pt / (\!\mevc)) = 0.06}$.
+The lower edge of this grid extends beyond the fiducial range of \pt intervals that are used in the analysis, which starts at $80 \mevc$ or higher, depending on the $\eta$ interval.
+The lower limit is determined by the fact that a particle needs approximately $2\gevc$ to reach the tracking stations downstream of the magnet.
+In this analysis, an even tighter requirement ${\ptot > 5\gevc}$ is used, since a correction of the efficiency, which is described in Sect.~\ref{sec:efficiencies}, is based on the two control measurements presented in Refs.~\cite{LHCb-DP-2013-002,LHCb-PAPER-2011-037}, which both applied this tighter requirement.